GAN Compression: Efficient Architectures for Interactive Conditional GANs: Method

-\myparagraph{Intermediate feature distillation.} A widely-used method for CNN model compression is knowledge distillation~\cite{hinton2015distilling,luo2016face,chen2017learning,yim2017gift,li2018knowledge,polino2018model,chen2018darkrank}.
+A widely-used method for CNN model compression is knowledge distillation~\cite{hinton2015distilling,luo2016face,chen2017learning,yim2017gift,li2018knowledge,polino2018model,chen2018darkrank}.
 By matching the distribution of the output layer's logits, we can transfer the dark knowledge from a teacher model to a student model, improving the performance of the student.
-However, conditional GANs~\cite{isola2017image,zhu2017unpaired} usually output a deterministic image, rather than a probabilistic distribution.
+However, conditional GANs~\cite{isola2017image,zhu2017unpaired} usually output a deterministic image rather than a probabilistic distribution.
 Therefore, it is difficult to distill the dark knowledge from the teacher's output pixels.
 Especially for paired training setting, output images generated by the teacher model essentially contains no additional information compared to ground-truth target images.
-Experiments in Appendix~\ref{app:ablation} show that for paired training, naively mimicking the teacher model's output brings no improvement.
+Experiments in Section~\ref{sec:distillation} show that for paired training, naively mimicking the teacher model's output brings no improvement.

-To address the above issue, we match the intermediate representations of the teacher generator instead, as explored in prior work~\cite{li2018knowledge,zagoruyko2016paying,chen2017learning}.
+To address the above issue, we match the intermediate representations of the teacher generator instead, as explored in prior work~\cite{li2018knowledge,zagoruyko2017paying,chen2017learning}.
 The intermediate layers contain more channels, provide richer information, and allow the student model to acquire more information in addition to outputs.
 The distillation objective can be formalized as

 where $G_t(\x)$ and $G'_t(\x)$ are the intermediate feature activations of the $t$-th chosen layer in the student and teacher models, and $T$ denotes the number of layers.
-A $1\times1$ learnable convolution layer $f_t$ maps the features from the student model to the same number of channels in the features of the teacher model.
+A 1$\times$1 learnable convolution layer $f_t$ maps the features from the student model to the same number of channels in the features of the teacher model.
 We jointly optimize $G_t$ and $f_t$ to minimize the distillation loss $\mathcal{L}_\text{distill}$.
-Appendix~\ref{app:details} details which layers we choose in practice.
+Section~\ref{subsubsec:distillation layers} details intermediate distillation layers we choose for each generator architecture in our experiments.